 Childminders can offer flexible hours, either full time, part time, term time and during the school holidays, to suit you and your child's commitments.

 How much does a childminder cost?

 Childminders are self employed and are able to set their charges themselves as there is no national rate.
 However, the average cost for a childminder in Surrey is usually between £4 and £6.50 per hour.
 You may also be asked to pay a retainer fee or deposit to reserve a place for your child.

-Depending on your family's circumstances you may be eligible to claim Free childcare for 2 year olds (FEET) if your childminder is registered to offer the funding.
+Depending on your family's circumstances you may be eligible to claim Funded early education for two year olds (FEET) if your childminder is registered to offer the funding.